What is Creatine?

 You may find various forms of creatine in the supplements, but the most popular and effective one is creatine monohydrate.

 Creatine: Benefits & Uses

-1. Increase energy: One of the primary creatine benefits is to provide explosive power for a longer duration, enabling the training for long hours without getting fatigued.
+1. Increase energy: One of the primary creatine benefits is providing explosive power for a longer duration, enabling the training for long hours without fatigue.

 2. Promote muscle synthesis: Creatine encourages the synthesis of new muscle fibres and boosts the levels of insulin-like growth factor 1 (IGF-1), a hormone that promotes mass muscle gain.

 3. Improve muscle size and volume: Creatine holds water in muscle cells and keeps them hydrated, causing cell volumization and increased muscle size.
 Meta-analysis has shown that creatine also decreases myostatin levels, a protein that inhibits muscle growth.

 4. Support brain health: Our brain is in continuous need of energy, which is also supplied by the stored creatine in the brain.
 Inadequate energy levels can lead to cell death and increase the risk of age-related neurological disorders like Parkinson's and Alzheimer's disease.
 Due to this, older adults who are vegetarian are more prone to neurological disorders.
 Oral creatine supplementation has been shown to repair damaged brain cells, reduce disease progression, prevent muscle loss and improve motor function.

 5. Manage blood sugar levels: Research on creatine suggests that it helps keep blood sugar levels in control, especially after a high-carb meal.
 However, if you have diabetes, it is good to consult your doctor first before taking creatine.